How to Start a Small Business 101 — The Ultimate Guide

 Like any major decision, starting a small business is not something to take lightly.
 The upside?
 With the right amount of planning and attention to details— especially the financial ones — you can build the life you are meant to have.

 There is a profound difference between a good idea and a thriving business, but as the saying goes: “A journey of a thousand miles begins with a single step.”
 At a certain point, turning your dreams into reality is as basic as putting a plan in place and, step by step, making it happen.
-The good news is that there has never been a better time to be a small, scrappy entrepreneur looking to mix it up with the big kids.
+The good news is that there has never been a better time for starting and learning how to run a small business.

 At some point in the process of starting a small business, it’s pretty much guaranteed that you will hear the following statistics (or variations thereof): 25% of new small businesses close their doors within the first year and 60% are gone within three years.
 The exact numbers here may vary, but the message is all the same: be afraid, be very afraid!